tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 to their contacts and mine, and so on.
 Trying to locate a complete stranger is another thing- and even when you do find their home address, that's still a relatively low-valued flag.
 (If they were at home, they'd probably also not be missing.)

-So I'm not going to go into deep detail about the individual flags like I did in previous cases.
+So I'm not going to go into deep detail about the individual flags like I did in previous CTF posts.
 Even if I'd laid out brilliant cases that found these people, it would be insanely irresponsible to just publish it online the same day.
 What I can say is that we did successfully find social media profiles through some quick digging.
 In a few cases we found home addresses.
 But trying to take those usernames and find other usages of them came to little.
 Digging deeper into social media profiles was generally impossible with our burners locked out.
 And while I used many of Bazzell's